4 key things I believe all new writers need to know

 So if you don’t want it badly enough to take the time to learn what’s good and what isn’t, and you aren’t prepared to do the drills and the exercises, and work your way up, then becoming a writer might not be for you.

-Below is a short webinar, I share some key elements I’ve learned over the years that will help writers or aspiring writers understand the big picture.
+Below is a short webinar in which I share some key elements I’ve learned over the years that will help writers or aspiring writers understand the big picture.

 In the future, I’ll be going into a lot more detail on all of these things.
 You can follow me on YouTube at http://www.youtube.com/user/WriteWithExcellence